“Psychology isn’t just my area of focus or a field of study; it’s my passion. I love everything to do with the human mind.”

 What was your path to becoming a therapist?

 Psychology isn’t just my area of focus or a field of study; it’s my passion.
 I love everything to do with the human mind.
 I’m fascinated by memories, processes, and why the nervous system is so nervous.
 During childhood, magic, illusion, and science fiction kept me going, but the brain is even more captivating.
 I find psychology to be a never-ending path of scholarship, and it didn't stop when I received my degree.
-After completing my master’s in school psychology, I earned one in mental health counseling, too.
+After completing my Master’s in School Psychology, I earned one in mental health counseling, too.
 Aside from talk therapy, I do psychological testing that evaluates IQ, cognitive impairment, adaptive functioning, and screens for autism.
-I'm proud to call myself a Reiki Master, utilizing skills from both Usui Ryoho and White Light.
 Meditation and mindfulness are in my toolbox as well, and I'll pull them out when indicated.

 What should someone know about working with you?